genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 ifconfig tun0 destroy
 ```

 wireguard-go initially creates a tun interface then renames it to the one specified on command-line.
-I could avoid this cannot-destroy problem by using tunX (e.g. tun1) for WireGuard interface name, but specifying tun0 failed with the following message.
-This seems to be fixed by adding a simple check to wireguard-go's CreateTUN() function in tun/tun_freebsd.go.
+I could workaround this can't-destroy problem by using tunX (e.g. tun1) as a WireGuard interface name from the beginning, but specifying tun0 failed with the following message.
 ```
 ERROR: (tun0) 2019/01/20 05:51:29 Failed to create TUN device: failed to rename tun0 to tun0: file exists
 ```
+I think this can be fixed by adding a simple check to wireguard-go's CreateTUN() function in tun/tun_freebsd.go.

-For the fact that wg0 cannot be destroyed in jails, I'm not sure what is the root cause of this.
+For the fact that wg0 cannot be destroyed in jails, I'm not sure what the root cause is.
 But I noticed some weirdness in tun interface's unit number assignment.

-It seems that when I create tun0 on a jail, I cannot create tun0 on other jails nor the host.
+When I created tun0 on one jail, I couldn't create tun0 on other jails nor the host.
 ```
 vpnr1# ifconfig tun create
 tun0